l’Octavin – Exciting wines

 The Amphore is a Trousseau made from Alice’s estate vines which all are situated quite close to the central Jura town of Arbois.

 This is also where she has built her new winery so that she does not have the space constraints that the previous site within the town imposed.
+We recently visited her new winery and were impressed with the space available, however, Alice now makes so many cuvees that we will not be surprised if the new space is soon full.

 This wine appears quite light in the glass, but the lightness is almost a deception.
 Underneath the first visual impression there is length, intensity and spiciness.